Table of Contents

 - To operate class 1 drones, a pilot must be at least 13 years old, possess a valid license, and have a medical certificate.

 - In Venezuela, drones must be registered.
 This appears to be accomplished through the use of this online platform.
-Additionally, there is a registration form that includes a list of additional required documents.
+Additionally, a registration form includes a list of additional required documents.

 Registration